-The inspection frequency guidance that sits in BD 63/17 is shown on the table below.
+The inspection frequency guidance that sits the current standard is shown on the table below.
 This shows the best practice guidance for routine inspection frequencies.

-Feature Inspection type Inspection frequency Structures General Inspection Principal Inspection Every two years Every six years (Can be extended to up to twelve years)
+Feature Inspection type Inspection frequency

+Structures General Inspection Every two years Every six years (Can be

+extended to up to twelve years)

 The Council carries out GIs every two years, as per the guidance found above.
-The PI programme is developed using a risk based approach.
+The PI programme is developed using a risk based approach